*Check back here often—this information is expanding and evolving daily.

 TAKE SURVEY HERE

-Proposed Readings (that would be read aloud in each meeting)
+Proposed Readings (that may be read aloud in meetings)

 Thus, for the Dad, any form of self-centeredness that is harmful to his child and not part of his own healthy self-care is progressively destructive to his child.
 These responsibilities were given to us as we chose to take action that made us fathers.
 But we have found that acceptance of these responsibilities are the key to happy and joyous fulfillment we could otherwise never know.